azmolmiah/salafi-directory/readme.md

 ## Intended usage of API externally

+> Salafi organisations and developer's will be able to access by requesting their ip addresses to be added.

-> If this API is to be used on a external website, you will need permission for access to API end point's.
-You will only be able to request information, which is publicly available on our website. salafidirectory.com
+- If this API is to be used on a external website, you will need permission for access to API end point's.
+You will only be able to request information, which is publicly available on our website.

 - Publisher: Make account for one organisation each, create, read, update and delete the following...